 Here's something about the making of that segment.
-The whole "Ave Maria" segment had to be refilmed twice and the final filmreel was flown from Hollywood to the New York premiere just four hours before showtime.
+The whole "Ave Maria" segment had to be refilmed twice (once due to having the wrong lens on the camera, and a second time after an earthquake disrupted the session) and the final filmreel was flown from Hollywood to the New York premiere just four hours before showtime.

 When it was released in 1940, Fantasia was the most expensive film Disney had made, and it was a complete critical and financial flop.
-Its failure nearly bankrupted Disney, and was one of the biggest reasons (other than World War II) that the studio didn't put out another full-length animated feature until Cinderella.
+Its failure nearly bankrupted Disney, and was one of the biggest reasons (other than World War II) that the studio didn't put out any full-length animated features in the eight years between Bambi and Cinderella.
 Nowadays, it is often regarded as not only Disney's best feature, but as one of the greatest films of all time, making Fantasia a standout example of Vindicated by History.
-If that's not awesome, I don't know what is.